scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The recommended **maximum validity period** of a CP root certificate is: 1 year.

-**NOTE**: The TRC of each ISD contains a trusted set of control-plane root certificates.
+**Note**: The TRC of each ISD contains a trusted set of control-plane root certificates.
 This set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [Trust Root Configuration Specification](#trc-specification).

 ### Control-Plane CA Certificate